mpociot/whiteboard/source/includes/_89-models.md

 Status | Description
 --------- | ---------
-opened | The lead is available for review. ignored | The lead was classified as not going anywhere. closed | The lead was considered a successful interaction.
+open | The lead is available for review. ignored | The lead was classified as not going anywhere. closed | The lead was considered a successful interaction.